LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Discussion and Conclusion

-In this paper, we have evaluated LLMs on the complex task of annotating (anti-)solidarity in German parliamentary speeches and interpreted the annotated data to derive new insights into (anti-)solidarity towards migrants in the post-war period as well as recent past.
-In more detail, we provide both methodological and sociological insights:
+In this paper, we have evaluated LLMs on the complex, theory-driven task of annotating (anti-)solidarity in German parliamentary speeches and assessed whether their outputs support valid downstream social-scientific inference.
+We then use a validated and statistically corrected annotation pipeline to derive new insights into solidarity and anti-solidarity toward migrants in the postwar period as well as the recent past.
+In more detail, we provide both methodological and social scientific insights: